5 Ways Pressure Washing Can Damage Your Home

 #4 Window Damage

 As you can imagine, windows don’t hold up very well under the kind of pressure from powerful water.
-Not only can the seals around the windows leak, leading to potential mold and rot problems, but screens can possibly be shredded and destroyed.
+Not only can the seals around the windows leak, leading to potential rot problems, but screens can possibly be shredded and destroyed.
 The powerful blasts of water can also break the double pane on windows which leads to fogging between the two layers of glass.

 #5 Remove Paint